 Thus, as a visual designer, you want to define the area, use lines, differences in values, texture, color, etc.

-Colors come into play in visual design when you want people to differentiate between objects of various shapes and sizes instantly.
+Colors come into play in visual design when you want people to instantly differentiate between objects of various shapes and sizes.
 So, selecting a color palette and their combinations create depth and add emphasis to help organize information.

 The color theory beautifully examines how various color choices psychologically impact the overall user experience for more curious minds.